 32. What happens if a POWERBALL jackpot winner dies before all payments have been made?

-The POWERBALL annuity prize will go into the deceased winner's estate.
-Annual prize payments can continue to be paid to heirs, or the annuity may be cashed out by the winner's estate.
+The POWERBALL annual payment option prize will go into the deceased winner's estate.
+Annual prize payments can continue to be paid to heirs, or the annual payments may be cashed out by the winner's estate.